choderalab/protons/howto-documentation.rst

 How to set up the documentation
 -------------------------------

 Part one of this procedure sets up a documentation framework using Sphinx.
-Part two explains how you can use read the docs to build your documentation automnatically, and how to use conda to install the dependencies.
+Part two explains how you can use readthedocs.org to build your documentation automatically, and how to use conda to install the dependencies on the readthedocs server.

 Set up sphinx
 =============